Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing: Introduction

-Generally, our main contributions can be summarized as follows: \begin{itemize} \item We systematically analyze the attack power of current stealthy backdoor attacking methods in text classification and find that a significant portion of their attack power can not be attributed to backdoor attacks.
-Thus we propose an evaluation metric called attack successful rate difference (ASRD), which measures the real attack power of the backdoor attack more precisely. \item We propose Trigger Breaker that consists of two too simple methods that can effectively defend against stealthy backdoor attacks, which outperform state-of-the-art defense methods with remarkable improvements.
+Our contributions are summarized as follows: \begin{itemize} \item We systematically analyze the attack power of current stealthy backdoor attacking methods in text classification and find that a significant portion of their attack power can not be attributed to backdoor attacks.
+Thus we propose an evaluation metric called attack successful rate difference (ASRD) for more precise backdoor attack evaluation. \item We propose Trigger Breaker, consisting of two too simple methods that can effectively defend against stealthy backdoor attacks, which outperform state-of-the-art methods with remarkable improvements.
 This is the first method that can effectively defend stealthy backdoor attacks in NLP, to our best knowledge. \end{itemize}